Bid Plus: Bid Plus and closure (2013)

 In February 2013, Speed Auction changed its name to 'Bid Plus', after launching a new studio alongside updated graphics hiding the product quantities and using a green colour scheme in November 2012.
 At the channel's launch, promos making reference to 'Speed Auction Live' were still being broadcast, however by February 2013, the Speed Auction broadcasts were finally dropped.
 The auction theme was removed, and left the channel as fixed-price.
 The Speed Auction website was still available until March 2013.

 On 21 May 2013, it was announced that the Advertising Standards Authority (ASA) had referred Sit-Up Limited, who operate Bid Plus to Ofcom for consideration of statutory sanctions following repeated breaches of the UK Code of Broadcast Advertising.
 Ofcom has confirmed that it has accepted the referral.
 Since January 2012, there have been 33 ASA rulings against Sit-Up Ltd. The two main types of problem have been misleading pricing claims and misleading product descriptions.

-As of 1 July 2013, the channel and website were closed down for unknown reasons.
-On the empty channel, Teleshopping was broadcast.
-This lasted until 1 September when the channel closed.
-About 10 months after closure, Bid Shopping, the channels owner, went into administration, and the company's last remaining channels Shop at Bid and Price Drop were closed down with immediate effect with 229 jobs being lost.
+On 1 July 2013, Bid Plus removed all remaining live content and transitioned into a full-time teleshopping network.
+The channel's website was also closed at the same time.
+Two months later on 1 September, the channel's slot ceased operations entirely.
+Months following the closure, Bid Shopping went into administration with the company's last remaining channels Shop at Bid and Price Drop were closed down with immediate effect with 229 jobs being lost.